Movies, Media, and Children

 - If parents are unsure whether a movie or video is appropriate, they should view the movie in private before allowing the child to watch it.

 - Check a movie's Motion Picture Association of America (MPAA) rating and read reviews before it is viewed.
 Movie reviews which discuss appropriateness for young viewers by age can be found online.
 Videos found on video-sharing sites such as YouTube are typically unrated and should be previewed by parents.
 Discuss upsetting or frightening events seen in a movie with your child and adolescent.

 - Parents should limit the amount of time children and adolescents are exposed to electronic screens each day as part of a family plan, and allow children to watch movies if total screen time is not excessive and does not interfere with homework, physical activity, connecting with family and friends, and sleep.

 - Turn the movie off or leave the theater if your child becomes upset or frightened.

 - Use the same care and attention to a movie's content when choosing a movie to watch at home for a child or adolescent as you would a movie in the theater.

-- Parents can and should be active participants in their children and adolescents’ movie watching experiences by watching together and by discussing content, experience, and impact during or after the movie.
+- Parents can and should be active participants in their children and adolescents' movie watching experiences by watching together and by discussing content, experience, and impact during or after the movie.

 Watching movies together can be a rewarding experience.
 It can be an opportunity for your child to have fun with family and friends.
 It can also be a springboard to discuss situations in films which may relate to your own child's life, and promote discussion of family values.
 If your child or adolescent, however, develops strong and persistent emotional reactions or behavior from seeing a movie, then consider having your child evaluated by a qualified mental health professional.